The Sorry Plight of the Human Male

 "Davie, come over here and see what I've got for you!"

-She will have something interesting.
-What it will be will differ as you grow older.
+She will have something interesting and it will differ as you grow older.

 Luckily for you, most elementary school teachers are women.
-You should be able to handle them just as easily as you do other women, and with the same methods.
+You can handle them just as easily as you do other women, and with the same methods.

 Avoid the old clichés.
-For example, bringing an apple to the teacher is bad.
+For example, taking an apple to the teacher is bad.
 On the contrary:

 "May I borrow your apple, Miss Brown?"